 Throughout our life we all pick up various negative ideas of death, from our family, friends, peers, religion and society etcetera, and it’s up to us to unravel all of that.
 Personally, these days I can’t see how any kind of negative idea of death is useful or even helpful.
-Read what this self help guru says about eternal life.
+Get uplifted by reading what this self help guru says about eternal life.

-So seen in that way, the way certain authors see it and how I choose to believe, death isn’t something to be feared, it’s something to be celebrated.
-After all, why mourn someone who’s 'hanging out' in a state of pure bliss while floating in an ocean of love, surrounded by eternal friends and lovers whilst having the time of their after life?
+So seen in that way, the way certain authors see it and how I choose to believe, death isn’t something to be feared it’s something to be celebrated.
+After all, why mourn someone who’s "hanging out'" in a state of pure bliss while floating in an ocean of love surrounded by eternal friends and lovers, while having the time of their after-life?

 What is death anyway?

-In that sense, I’m sure that no one who’s currently dead wants anyone still in the dream state to be unhappy on their behalf; it just doesn’t make sense to me.
-I’m sure that some self help authors see death in the same way as I do, as a new beginning and a continuation of the life that we are.
-Simply because there can be no ending to life; for life is eternal!
+So in that sense, I’m sure that no one who’s currently dead wants anyone still in the dream state to be unhappy on their behalf, it just doesn’t make any sense to me.
+I’m sure that some self help authors see death in the same way as I do - as a new beginning and a continuation of the life that we forever are.
+Simply because there can be no ending to life for life is eternal!

 A common dialogue I hear from people after someone has left this earth plain is concerning the sadness and pity for those who have been left behind.
 And at these times one has to be extremely careful about which words are used or risk a full on attack from ill-informed mourners.